NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 }
 ```

-	1. Draw a stack diagram showing the state of the program just before the
-	last invocation of prod completes.

-	2. What is the output of this program?
-(Try to answer this question on
+	1. What is the output of this program?
+(Try to answer this question in a
-	paper frst, then run the code to check your answer.)
+	comment frst, then run the code to check your answer.)

-	3. Explain in a few words what prod does (without getting into the details
+	2. Explain in a few words what prod does (without getting into the details
 	of how it works).

-	4. Rewrite prod without the temporary variables recurse and result.
+	3. Rewrite prod without the temporary variables recurse and result.

 	Hint: You only need one line for the else branch.

 # Exercise 6.6